MoravianUniversity/AlzheimersIoT/Scheduler/README.md

 #### Scheduling a Google Home TTS
 This example has the Google Home speak the message `Example Google Home Message` on November 22nd, 2017, at 4pm, EST.

-Notice, the destination is still required, but can be left as an empty string.

 ```
 import requests